Civ13/civ13-wiki/wiki/Guide_to_Radiation.md

 storms) will increase the radiation being absorbed.

 All clothes give minimal radiation protection to the body parts covered.
-However, the most effective means of protection (although not fail proof
-- efficiency around 80%) are NBC suits.
+However, the most effective means of protection (although not fail proof; efficiency around 80%) are NBC suits.
 Gas masks are not specifically protective, but will help.

 It is important that you shower or remove the cloths worn used outside